Mooreiche/AIBackup/README.md

 (Mooreiche) - Me/Original Uploader, Greetings from Germany to all Capitalists around the World!
 What a nice World well live in!

-(Mobius01) - for fixing bugs and saving me alot of headache
+(Mobius1) - huge thanks for fixing bugs and saving me alot of headache!